-Do you ever look at people with perfectly straight teeth and wonder how lucky does one have to be to have a straight, Hollywood-like smile?
+Do you ever look at people with perfectly straight teeth and wonder how lucky one has to be to have a straight, Hollywood-like smile?
 Well, we understand.
 Our smile is a significant part of our personality, and having twisted, overlapping, or crooked teeth can immensely affect our confidence.
 But the good news is that luck doesn’t have anything to do with the appearance of your teeth; there are a few logical reasons why teeth grow in crooked.
 Another good news is that you can fix crooked teeth through orthodontic treatment.
-But before we get into how you can go about cosmetic dentistry to get straighter teeth, let’s understand the causes of the crooked teeth problems and the impact they can have on us.
+But before we get into how you can go about cosmetic dentistry to get straighter teeth, let’s understand the causes of crooked teeth problems and the impact they can have on us.

 Causes of Crooked Teeth

 - Thumb Sucking – Children who suck their thumb for several years often end with crooked teeth.
 The pressure from the thumb consistently applied to the still-growing gums causes the teeth to grow in crooked, especially outwards.
 The problem of crooked teeth is more likely if this habit continues until the toddler age.

 - Tongue Thrusting – Tongue thrusting has the same effect on the teeth as thumb sucking.
 It can result in misaligned bites, especially an overbite, i.e., protruding upper teeth.

 - Misaligned Teeth – Misaligned teeth or malocclusion is caused when the size of the upper or lower jaw is smaller than usual.
 Misaligned jaws result in problems such as overbite and underbite.
 In an overbite, the upper set of teeth protrudes over the lower teeth, and in an underbite, the lower set of teeth protrudes over the upper teeth.